 Dr Roger Highfield for excellence in a subject relating to the social function of science, the philosophy of science or the history of science.

-For further information on the Royal Society’s Awards, Medals and Prize Lectures please visit:
+Please click here for further information on the Royal Society’s Awards, Medals and Prize Lectures.